Graham Freudenberg

 Norman Graham Freudenberg (/ˈfruːdənbɜːrg/; 12 May 1934 – 26 July 2019) was an Australian journalist, author and political advisor and speechwriter who worked with the Australian Labor Party for over forty years, beginning when he was appointed Arthur Calwell's press secretary in June 1961.

 Early life

 Freudenberg was born in Brisbane, Queensland.
 He was of Jewish origin.
-His father was a soldier who fought at Gallipoli and, being a patriot, he named his son after a former colonial governor of Queensland, Field Marshall Sir Henry Norman.
+His father was a soldier who fought at Gallipoli and, named his son after a former colonial governor of Queensland, Field Marshall Sir Henry Norman.
 Freudenberg was educated at the Church of England Grammar School in Brisbane.
 He then studied journalism in Melbourne and worked for some years with the Melbourne Sun.

 He wrote the documentary This Is Television (1960).

 Career

 Freudenberg wrote over a thousand speeches for several leaders of the Australian Labor Party at both the federal and state level, representing New South Wales.

 Senior Labor Party leaders for whom he prepared speeches included Arthur Calwell, Gough Whitlam, Neville Wran, Bob Hawke, Barrie Unsworth, Bob Carr and Simon Crean.
 He was "centrally involved" in policy speeches for fourteen federal elections and nine New South Wales State Elections.
 Freudenberg was principal speechwriter for the leading campaign "It's Time" speech that Labor leader Gough Whitlam presented at the launch of the Labor campaign for the 1972 Australian federal election.